fotoamg/betaflight350custom/README.md

-# myBF 3.61 with Custom features
+# myBF 3.61 with Custom features (based on 3.4.0 development)

 I made some customisation in the code, and for better debug also changed the flight mode name to display each phase of the rescue mode, so I can look at OSD what is the current working phase and check heading and altitude and picture.